Physical Exam for Pneumonia

 - Your oxygen level.

 - Other symptoms, if you have any.
-For example, rash may develop in some people with pneumonia.
+For example, rash may develop in some people who have pneumonia.
 Other symptoms may include fatigue, muscle aches, nausea, vomiting, cough, and dehydration.
-Complications of pneumonia may include stiff neck (a symptom of meningitis), swollen joints, and abdominal pain.
+Complications of pneumonia may include stiff neck (a symptom of meningitis), swollen joints, and abdominal (belly) pain.

 Your doctor also will listen to your chest for: